-Develop and sustain an interest in health, early-years care and education, social care and issues affecting the care sector - Acquire knowledge and understanding of health, early-years care and education and issues affecting the health and social care sector - Develop skills that will enable them to make an effective contribution to the care sector including skills of research, evaluation and problem-solving in a work related context - Apply their knowledge, understanding and skills to a range of case-studies - Prepare for further study or training in teaching, nursing, midwifery, social work, sociology or psychology.
-YEAR 12 TOPICS STUDIED: Human Lifespan Development, Meeting Individual Care and Support Needs ASSESSMENT STRUCTURE: A written exam and one internally assessed assignment - 50% of total BTEC YEAR 13 TOPICS STUDIED: Working in Health and Social Care, Supporting Individuals with Additional Needs.
+A written exam and one internally assessed assignment - 50% of total BTEC care sector - Develop skills that will enable them to make an effective contribution to the care sector including skills of research, evaluation and problem-solving in a work related context - Apply their knowledge, understanding and skills to a range of case-studies - Prepare for further study or training in teaching, nursing, midwifery, social work, sociology or psychology.
+YEAR 13 TOPICS STUDIED:

+Working in Health and Social Care, Supporting Individuals with Additional Needs.
 ASSESSMENT STRUCTURE:

 A written exam and one internally assessed assignment - 50% of total BTEC

-History alevel

 It has been said that History is an 'illumination of the soul', History 'answers all questions' and that those 'who fail to understand History are doomed to repeat the mistakes of the past'.
 History at Fairfax endeavours to give students a sound understanding of the past and includes exciting and relevant material.
 The British topic is about the Tudor dynasty: the challenges to Henry VII's reign, the character and relationships of Henry VIII and his successors, including Mary and Elizabeth, and the country's ongoing religious problems.
 Students will also develop their understanding of Germany's history in a second topic, the Weimar Republic.
-This brief period of democracy collapsed to make way

-for the Nazis, and our studies include Hitler's treatment of the Jews and the establishment of a terror state.
+This brief period of democracy collapsed to make way for the Nazis, and our studies include Hitler's treatment of the Jews and the establishment of a terror state.
 Students will also work independently to produce an extended piece of writing on African American rights in the USA, from 1865-1968.
 This develops their skills as historians, as well as allowing them to explore a fascinating and important period of time.
 History at Fairfax is an absorbing and exciting course of study, enabling students to develop their transferable skills (including academic writing and analysis of sources), as well as satisfying their curiosity about the past.

-YEAR 12 & 13
+YEAR 12 & 13 TOPICS STUDIED:

-TOPICS STUDIED:

 Democracy and Nazism 1918-1945

 The Tudors 1485-1603

 African American Civil Rights 1865-1968

 ASSESSMENT STRUCTURE: